 Once pleadings have been filed, we then engage in discovery.
 During discovery, facts are gathered from the broker, their employing brokerage firm, third parties and public sources.
 Discovery is limited in arbitration, and you generally won’t have to give a deposition.
 Malecki Law attorneys will carefully review and catalogue the documents and information gotten through discovery to make sure your case is prepared for the final hearing.
 Motion practice, either with FINRA or in the local courts, may be necessary to compel the firm or other third parties to produce relevant documents.

-While we prepare every case for the final hearing, sometimes the parties may agree to engage in a confidential, non-binding process called mediation.
+While FINRA arbitration attorneys in New York prepare every case for the final hearing that may take place anywhere around the country, sometimes the parties may agree to engage in a confidential, non-binding process called mediation.
 Mediation is an effort by the parties to settle the case amicably before the final hearing.
 Many mediations occur privately outside of the FINRA arbitration, while the case continues to proceed toward the final hearing.
 Having handled securities arbitrations for investors for years, the attorneys at Malecki Law have built a deep understanding of the securities mediators who may be appropriate for your case.
 If you choose to engage in mediation, we will work closely with you to present your case for the mediator to provide the strongest position possible for settlement.